 4) Join and get active in groups:

 The groups on Facebook are just like Linkedin groups, a place to discuss and post news about a particular topic, industry, or interest.
 You can add value to the group by joining in or starting discussions, posting links and other resources to the wall, moderating or managing sections of the group, and so on.
 Once you have had a few conversations with people, send a friend invitation and they are likely to accept as you now know each other, albeit only online.
 The objective here is to network with and get noticed by others in your industry, this could lead to you being considered for upcoming job opportunities even before they are posted.

 5) Posting ads:

 It’s really simple to set up an ad campaign on Facebook.
 You can put a short ad together and link it to your bio.
 You can then pick what demographics you want to target and your maximum spend per day, minimum $1.
 The more specific you can make it the better, you only want the right people clicking through as you pay per click.
 These ads are likely to render some interest in yourself and may or may not lead to your dream job but it’s certainly another way to reach out.

 Can you really get a job with Facebook?
 Well, let’s just say it’s not going to overtake Linkedin anytime soon on that front.
 But if you spend time on there anyway, why not turn it into something productive.
-Add it to you social media job searching strategy along with LinkedIn, Twitter and any other platform you use.
+Add it to your social media job searching strategy along with LinkedIn, Twitter, and any other platform you use.
 Another weapon in your job hunting arsenal is not going to hurt.

 Have you used Facebook for job searching and how did it go?

-More on Facebook at How To Find Jobs on Facebook.
+More on Facebook at How to Find Jobs on Facebook.